Skip to content

 3. Professional development plans

-4. Annual appraisal process
+4. Annual appraisal documents

 5. Induction procedures

-7. Evidence of Clinical Supervisor standardisation
+7. Evidence of clinical supervisor training and standardisation

-8. Completed reviews of Clinical Supervisor suitability (CV, CPD, registration checks)
+8. Completed reviews of clinical supervisor suitability (CV, CPD, registration checks)

 9. Mental health first aid training